Definition and extent of liability: nature of a personal representative's liability

 The liability of a personal representative (IHTM05012) is a personal one.
 Its character as a personal liability is not affected by the limitation on the amount of the liability by virtue of IHTA84/S204 (1).

 See IRC v Stannard STC 245, CTT Cases No. 22.

 Although limitations (IHTM30032) may apply, the liability of a personal representative for IHT is not affected by the fact that for example the deceased may

-leave two testamentary writings (as in Ld.
-Advocate v Douglas’s Exors 55 Rep. CIR, one appointing British executors for his British property, and one appointing foreign executors for his foreign property or
+- leave two Wills as in Ld.
+Advocate v Douglas’s Exors 55 Rep. CIR, one appointing British executors for his British property, and one appointing foreign executors for his foreign property

 The Scottish equivalent of executor de son tort is vitious intromitter.